junquera/vuln-boxes/shocked/solution/END.md

 2. Opening `/cgi-bin/howami` you should realize that the flag is in another machine, in another network different than yours.

-3. Testing the path with a vulnerability scan tool could let you know what vulnerability explode, but if you have done a good recognition process, just Googling terms like:
+3. Testing the path with a vulnerability scan tool could let you know what vulnerability explode, but if you have done a good enumeration process, just Googling terms like:

 - Shocked